 The presence of M54 stars seems to have a negligible influence on the derived COM properties of Sgr, except for its coordinates in the sky, $(\alpha, \delta)$.
-Such difference is not surprising: M54 stars are highly concentrated on the sky compared to the rest of Sgr stars, having therefore a high weight when deriving Sgr centroid in the sky.
+Such a difference is not surprising; M54 stars are highly concentrated on the sky compared to the rest of the Sgr stars and therefore have a high weight when deriving the Sgr centroid in the sky.

 The large difference in coordinates between Sgr and M54 ($\Delta \alpha = 16.9 \pm 2.2 ^\prime, \Delta \delta = 10.8\pm0.6 ^\prime$) is also expected given the different areas considered.
-The systematics known to be affecting our sample produce a non-uniform surface stellar density along the observed region, thus affecting the centroid.
+The systematics known to be affecting our sample produce a nonuniform surface stellar density along the observed region, thus affecting the centroid.
 If we focus on the rest of the properties, Sgr and M54 seem to be indistinguishable within the errors.
 Furthermore, all M54 properties are compatible with those derived for Sgr after removing M54 stars, indicating that both stellar populations share position and dynamics.
 We will, therefore, consider M54 as part of Sgr regarding astrometry in any respect.

-We also studied the effect of large-scale systematics in the PMs of Sgr using quasars (See Appendix~\ref{Apx:Systematic_Errors}).
-A total of 217 quasars were used to derive the median zero points in PMs in the field of Sgr.
-We obtained $\tilde{\mu_{\alpha\star}} = 0.03\pm0.05 \masyr$ and $\tilde{\mu_{\delta}} = 0.09\pm0.05 \masyr$, which indicates that Sgr's motion may be slower towards the North direction.
-The corrected PMs of Sgr and M54 are listed in Table~\ref{tab:finalpops_sky} within parenthesis.
+We also studied the effect of large-scale systematics in the PMs of Sgr using quasars (see Appendix~\ref{Apx:Systematic_Errors}).
+A total of 217 quasars were used to derive the median zero-points in PMs in the field of Sgr.
+We obtained $\tilde{\mu_{\alpha\star}} = 0.03\pm0.05 \masyr$ and $\tilde{\mu_{\delta}} = 0.09\pm0.05 \masyr$, which indicate that Sgr's motion may be slower toward the north direction.
+The corrected PMs of Sgr and M54 are listed in Table~\ref{tab:finalpops_sky} in parentheses.